-Michelle brings more than a decade of oversight and management experience across a range of homeland and national security policy issues, including domestic and counterterrorism, emerging threats, emergency response and preparedness, and pandemic preparedness and response to NGA.
-Most recently, Michelle served as the Director for Homeland Security for the U.S. Senate Committee on Homeland Security and Governmental Affairs.
-During her tenure with the Committee, Michelle has been responsible for leading major homeland security policy initiatives, including the DHS re-authorization, establishment of the Countering Weapons of Mass Destruction Office and Cybersecurity and Infrastructure Security Agency, and authorization of the Departments of Homeland Security and Justice to counter malicious drones.
+Michelle Woods brings more than a decade of oversight and management experience across a range of homeland and national security policy issues, including domestic and counterterrorism, emerging threats, emergency response and preparedness, and pandemic preparedness and response, to the NGA Center for Best Practices.
+Most recently, Michelle served as the director for homeland security for the U.S. Senate Committee on Homeland Security and Governmental Affairs.
+During her tenure with the Committee, Michelle was responsible for leading major homeland security policy initiatives, including the DHS re-authorization, establishment of the Countering Weapons of Mass Destruction Office and Cybersecurity and Infrastructure Security Agency, and authorization of the Departments of Homeland Security and Justice to counter malicious drones.

 Prior to joining the Committee staff, Michelle worked at the U.S. Government Accountability Office where she conducted and managed numerous program evaluations and investigations of the Departments of Homeland Security, Justice, State and the Intelligence Community.
 She also has experience at the state level from her time as the special assistant to the Secretary of the Commonwealth of Kentucky, where she was the director of civics literacy and voter education initiatives.
-She earned a Bachelors degree in Political Science and Communications from Western Kentucky University, where she graduated with honors, and a Masters of Public Administration from the University of Kentucky.
+She earned a bachelor’s degree in political science and communications from Western Kentucky University, where she graduated with honors, and a master’s degree of public administration from the University of Kentucky.